Data Privacy Notice

 3. Who is using your personal data?

 The University of Oxford (The University’s legal title is the Chancellor, Masters and Scholars of the University of Oxford) is the “data controller” for the information that we obtain from you or others as part of the Million Women Study.
-This means that we decide how to use it and are responsible for looking after it in accordance with the GDPR.
+This means that we decide how to use it and are responsible for looking after it in accordance with the UK Data Protection Act (UKDPA) 2018 and the General Data Protection Regulation Act (GDPR).

 4. The types of data we hold about you and how we obtained it

 We collect the majority of the information directly from you, when you complete our questionnaires.
 This information includes the personal details provided by you on study questionnaires at recruitment between 1996 and 2001, and on re-survey questionnaires since then.
-This information includes name, address and date of birth, and special categories of more sensitive personal data including health-related data on factors such as height, weight, smoking, alcohol, diet, personal and family medical history, physical activity, childbearing, use of HRT and other medication, falls and fractures, social participation and caring, and general wellbeing.
+This information includes name, address and date of birth, and special categories of more sensitive personal data, including health-related data.
+These data include information on factors such as height, weight, smoking, alcohol, diet, ethnic group, personal and family medical history, physical activity, childbearing, use of menopausal hormone therapy and other medication, falls and fractures, social participation and caring, and general wellbeing.

-We may also have collected blood samples from you, and derived biochemical and genetic data from these samples.
+We may also have collected blood samples from you as part of the related Million Women Study: Disease Susceptibility in Women study, and with your consent, derived biochemical and genetic data from these samples.

 5. How the University uses your data

-We combine the information you have given us on our questionnaires with the information we have collected from third parties.
-For example, to study risk of breast cancer in women using HRT, we used linked cancer registration data to compare the number of women who went on to develop breast cancer between women who told us they had never used HRT, and those who told us that they had.
-We found that women who were using HRT, especially the combined oestrogen—progestogen form, were more likely to develop breast cancer.
-The combination, on a very large scale, of detailed information on how women live and complete health follow-up through routine records is very powerful.
+We combine the information you have given us on our questionnaires with the information we have collected from NHS records or other third parties, and with the results of analysis of blood samples.
+The combination, on a very large scale, of detailed information on how women live, and health follow-up through routine records for every woman in the study is very powerful.
+For example, to study risk of breast cancer in women using menopausal hormone therapy, we used linked cancer registration data to compare the number of women who went on to develop breast cancer between women who told us they had never used menopausal hormone therapy, and those who told us that they had.
+We found that women who were using menopausal hormone therapy, especially the combined oestrogen-progestogen form, were more likely to develop breast cancer.

 Please note that we may process your data without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.

-The University of Oxford Policy on Data Protection can be accessed via the following link https://www.admin.ox.ac.uk/councilsec/compliance/gdpr/universitypolicyondataprotection/
+The University of Oxford Policy on Data Protection can be accessed via the University website.

 6. Who has access to your data?